This post may contain affiliate links that, at no additional cost to you, I may earn a small commission. Read our Disclosure Policy.

-Birch Log Supplies
+Faux Birch Log Supplies

-- roll of brown kraft wrapping paper
+- Roll of brown kraft wrapping paper

 or brown paper bag

-- white tissue paper
+- White tissue paper

-- white, brown, grey, and black craft paint
+- white, brown, grey, and black craft paint or you can use chalk paste

 - Buffalo Snow iridescent flakes

-- optional: spray snow from Michaels
+- optional: spray snow

-Step 2: This picture shows the foam plumbing insulation.
-We used both the pool noodles and this.
-First, wrap the craft paper around the pool noodle to measure how much paper you will need.
 Cut at the proper width, making sure that the whole noodle is covered.
 Rip the paper into strips horizontally.
 Crumple the strips into wads so that the paper will be wrinkled.
-Then, paint the pool noodle with the tacky glue.
-Arrange the paper on the noodle, covering the whole thing.
-It is okay to have lumps and wrinkles, they make it look more realistic!
+Then, paint the pool noodles with the tacky glue.

 This is what the birch logs should look like once the paper is all glued on and dried.

-Step 3: Take a sheet of tissue paper and rip it into strips.
+Take a sheet of tissue paper and rip it into strips.
 Crumple the strips up and make them into little wads.
 Glue the wads on, place them spread out on the log.

 This is what the wads of tissue paper look like up close.

-Step 4: Paint the entire birch log with white craft paint, including the tissue paper wads.
+Step 5: Paint the entire birch log with white craft paint, including the tissue paper wads.
 It is okay if the tissue paper wads do not get covered completely.
 Let it dry.

-Step 5: Once the white paint has dried, make a grey wash by mixing grey craft paint and water.
+Once the white paint has dried, make a grey wash by mixing grey craft paint and water.
 I used about a tablespoon of paint at a ratio of 1 part paint to 4 parts water.
 This combination may vary, just make sure that it isn’t too dark.
 Paint the entire log, including the tissue paper wads. *Save the remaining grey wash!
 You will use the rest later.

-Step 7: After the beige wash has dried, use the remaining grey wash and add a few drops of black craft paint.
+After the beige wash has dried, use the remaining grey wash and add a few drops of black craft paint.
 You don’t want it to be too dark, but you do want it to be dark enough to show contrast.
 I added about 5 or 6 drops of paint.
 Paint stripes along the log to give it the birch wood effect.

-Step 8: Using the dark wash, paint the tissue paper wads.
+Using the dark wash, paint the tissue paper wads.
 They will absorb the moisture and crumple up, to create the knotted birch bark effect.
 You may have to do a few coats of this wash to get it dark enough.

-This faux birch log look is so easy to achieve and a cheaper and more functional alternative to buying the real deal.
+This faux birch log look is easy to achieve and a cheaper and more functional alternative to buying the real deal.
 I hope this fabulous tutorial will complete your holiday decor!

 Make sure to check out…